oozr/oozr/README.md

 ### What I build

 - business & policy analytics
-- regulatory and compliance intelligence visualisations
+- educational tools based on linguistic data
 - decision systems where explanation matters as much as prediction

 Sometimes this results in software.
 Often, the real work happens upstream, through consulting.